 Unless listed as included, airfare is not included in trip costs.
 Detailed logistical information and the contact information for our recommended flight-ticketing agent are included in the Trip Materials we will send you.
 Please let us know if you are arriving earlier or staying later as we are happy to assist you with any extra overnights that you might want to arrange.

-Flights you (or a travel agent) book: Arrive at Jomo Kenyatta International Airport in Nairobi (NBO) on August 2.
-If you are arriving from our Tanzania extension, see the Flights section in its itinerary for departure information.
-Depart from Jomo Kenyatta International Airport in Nairobi (NBO) after 5:00pm on August 16.
+Flights you (or a travel agent) book: Arrive in Nairobi, Kenya (NBO) on August 2.
+Depart from Nairobi, Kenya (NBO) after 5:00pm on August 16.
 If you are continuing on our Mountain Gorilla extension, see the Flights section in its itinerary for departure information.

-Flights we book for you: Flight between Samburu and Nairobi.
-The cost of this booking is included in the tour cost.
+Flights we book for you: The one-way flight from Samburu to Nairobi is included in the trip cost.

 I want to travel to Africa, which trip is right for me?

 If this is your first African safari, we suggest taking both our Tanzania and Kenya tours to experience the quintessential African safari.
 The grassy Serengeti Plains of Tanzania and Kenya spread unbelievably from horizon to horizon and are often covered with migrating herds seeking fresh grass while being pursued by their predators.
 In northern Kenya, you will experience a more arid landscape populated by the specially adapted animals that live there.
 Animals are also generally more accustomed to vehicles so you can get quite close.